-A. Unified Planning Work Program (UPWP) (Ref: 23CFR 450.308) A draft UPWP for 2013 - 2014 has been reviewed by ODOT and USDOT (FHWA and FTA).
+A. Unified Planning Work Program (UPWP) (Ref: 23CFR 450.308) A draft UPWP for 2015 - 2015 has been reviewed by ODOT and USDOT (FHWA and FTA).
 Final Draft is posted on the web, with copies distributed to RVMPO committee members and offices.
 It is reviewed by the public and RVMPO advisory committees and a public hearing is held before adoption.
 The RVMPO is committed to the continuation of a UPWP on an annual basis.

-The UPWP provides a complete description of transportation related activities anticipated during FY2013- 2014.
-A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2014.
-Major RVMPO activities for FY 2013-20143include:
+The UPWP provides a complete description of transportation related activities anticipated during FY2014- 2015.
+A brief summary is included in the draft UPWP under Local Transportation Issues for Fiscal Year 2015.
+Major RVMPO activities for FY 2014-2015 include:

-- 1. Developing and adopting a 2015-2018 Metropolitan Transportation Improvement Program - 2.
+- 1. Updating and revising the 2015-2018 Metropolitan Transportation Improvement Program - 2.
 Maintaining the 2038 Regional Transportation Plan - 3.
-Completing RVMPO Safety Survey with follow-up as necessary. - 4.
-Start implementing of long-range plan performance measures - 5.
-Integrated Land Use and Transportation Planning - 6.
-Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice. - 7.
-Maintain Intelligent Transportation Systems (ITS) Operations and Implementation Plan Coordination - 8.
-Jurisdiction planning assistance - B. Regional Transportation Plan (RTP) (Ref: 23 USC 134(g) and 23 CFR 450.322) The MPO Policy Committee adopted the 2013 - 2038 RTP in March 2013.
-USDOT issued an air quality conformity determination on April 27, 2013.
-The RTP is compliant with state and federal transportation planning requirements. - C. Transportation Improvement Program (TIP) (Ref: 23 USC 134(h) and 23 CFR 450.324) The MPO Policy Committee adopted the 2012-2015 Transportation Improvement Program (TIP) and Air Quality Conformity Determination Jan.
-24, 2012; USDOT issued an air quality conformity determination July 2, 2012.
+Begin scoping of 2017 2042 RTP - 4.
+Coordination with ODEQ on Limited Maintenance Plans (LMPs) - 5.
+Updating the RVMPO Safety Survey with follow-up as necessary - 6.
+Analyze long-range plan performance measures - 7.
+Integrated Land Use and Transportation Planning - 8.
+Data collection/analysis for addressing future travel demand, transit demand, land use and Title VI/Environmental Justice. - 9.
+Maintain Intelligent Transportation Systems (ITS) Operations and Implementation Plan Coordination - 10.
+Jurisdiction planning assistance - 11.
+RVACT coordination - B. Regional Transportation Plan (RTP) (Ref: 23 USC 134(g) and 23 CFR 450.322) The MPO Policy Committee adopted the 2013 - 2038 RTP in March 2013.
+USDOT issued an air quality conformity determination on April 26, 2013.
+The RTP is compliant with state and federal transportation planning requirements. - C. Transportation Improvement Program (TIP) (Ref: 23 USC 134(h) and 23 CFR 450.324) The MPO Policy Committee adopted the 2012-2015 Transportation Improvement Program (TIP) and Air Quality Conformity Determination March 26, 2013; USDOT issued an air quality conformity determination April 26, 2013.